-- 23.14 Until General Synod by canon otherwise prescribes:- - (a) Ordinary sessions of Synod shall be held at intervals not exceeding four years, and at such time and place as Synod may by resolution appoint or failing any such resolution then as the Standing Committee of Synod may by resolution appoint provided that the Standing Committee of Synod may on grounds of emergency or other special grounds by resolution defer the summoning of Synod for a period exceeding four years from the previous Synod but not exceeding twelve months from the date of such resolution and may do so from time to time provided further that Synod shall meet at least once in every six years. - (b) A special session of Synod shall be convened by the Primate at the request in writing of not less than one-half of the members of the House of Bishops or of one-third of the members of the House of Clergy or of one-third of the members of the House of Laity or upon a resolution of the Standing Committee. - Each request made by members of the House of Bishops, of the House of Clergy or of the House of Laity as aforesaid shall have attached thereto or incorporated therein the bills for canons, rules, statements and resolutions and specify any other business which those who make the request require the synod to consider at such special session. - (c) At least four months before the time for any ordinary or special session of Synod the Primate shall by mandate under his hand and seal (bearing the date on which the mandate was signed and sealed, as aforesaid) summon the diocesan bishops, and require them to convene the prescribed number of clerical and lay representatives of their respective dioceses at the appointed time and place. - (d) The procedure and powers of Synod in a special and an ordinary session shall be the same, provided that in a special session no business other than the business specified in the mandate the conduct of such business and matters of procedure shall be transacted. - (e) The mandate for a special session shall: - (i) be accompanied by a copy of the bills for canons, rules, statements and resolutions and specify any other business attached to or incorporated in the request for such special session, and - (ii) be accompanied by a schedule listing such business which the Primate or the Standing Committee decide should be considered at the special session.
+- 23.14 Until General Synod by canon otherwise prescribes:- - (a) Ordinary sessions of Synod shall be held at intervals not exceeding four years, and at such time and place as Synod may by resolution appoint or failing any such resolution then as the Standing Committee of Synod may by resolution appoint provided that the Standing Committee of Synod may on grounds of emergency or other special grounds by resolution defer the summoning of Synod for a period exceeding four years from the previous Synod but not exceeding twelve months from the date of such resolution and may do so from time to time provided further that Synod shall meet at least once in every six years. - (b) A special session of Synod shall be convened by the Primate at the request in writing of not less than one-half of the members of the House of Bishops or of one-third of the members of the House of Clergy or of one-third of the members of the House of Laity or upon a resolution of the Standing Committee.

+Each request made by members of the House of Bishops, of the House of Clergy or of the House of Laity as aforesaid shall have attached thereto or incorporated therein the bills for canons, rules, statements and resolutions and specify any other business which those who make the request require the synod to consider at such special session.

+- (c) At least four months before the time for any ordinary or special session of Synod the Primate shall by mandate under his hand and seal (bearing the date on which the mandate was signed and sealed, as aforesaid) summon the diocesan bishops, and require them to convene the prescribed number of clerical and lay representatives of their respective dioceses at the appointed time and place. - (d) The procedure and powers of Synod in a special and an ordinary session shall be the same, provided that in a special session no business other than the business specified in the mandate the conduct of such business and matters of procedure shall be transacted. - (e) The mandate for a special session shall:

-Words added to paragraphs (b), (c) and (d), and paragraph (e) inserted by Canon 13, 1992 which came into effect on 25 June 1995.
+&lt;sup>14 Words added to paragraphs (b), (c) and (d), and paragraph (e) inserted, by Canon 13, 1992 which came into effect on 25 June 1995.